barrymsheehan/RecursiveAlgorithms/README.md

 side within the same class for easy comparison.
 It is interesting to see how some iterative algorithms can be implemented using recursion.

+### Compatibility

+The program was written working with Java 8.
+(1.8.0_212).
+It has not been tested in any other environment.

 ## Algorithms

 ### Euclidean Algorithm - EuclideanAlgorithm class